-The region's adopted long-range transportation plan policy and strategy components are examined in concert with Metro Vision.
-Through public and stakeholder outreach and the transportation committee process, the plan and strategy components are reconfirmed or revised as appropriate to establish the long-range planning basis and foundation of the new Metro Vision RTP.
+To begin, the region's adopted long-range transportation plan policy and strategy components are examined in concert with the current Metro Vision Plan.
+Through public/stakeholder outreach and the transportation committee process, they are reconfirmed or revised as appropriate to establish the long-range planning basis and foundation of the new Metro Vision RTP..